 Two years younger than his opponent, the 46-0 Marciano was the Cobra’s stylistic opposite.
 Shorter, wilder, with an approach that privileged action over caution, Marciano was the living archetype of a blood-and-guts slugger.
 He won the heavyweight championship in 1952 with a devastating knockout over Walcott, and had defended it against Walcott and Roland LaStarza before that first, magnificent war with Charles.
 The rematch was an opportunity for the fighting pride of Brockton, Massachusetts to prove that the Cobra’s first performance, which had pushed Rocky to his limits, was an anomaly.

 If the action in the first bout was distinctive for its cleanliness (incredibly, there was only one clinch in the entire 15 rounds), the Marciano vs Charles rematch involved far more raw physicality.
 Charles began aggressively and once the first clinch had occurred just seconds after the opening bell, he scored with a heavy left hook to Marciano’s midsection.
 No doubt thrilled with the tone the challenger was setting, the Italian responded by attacking Charles in the second and dropping him after connecting with two huge right hands.
-Charles quickly rose and an animated exchange finished the round.
+Charles quickly rose and the round ended with a ferocious exchange.

 With the fight’s brutal tone and pace firmly established, Marciano continued his assault, pitching hard with both hands.
 While the taller, more graceful challenger would sometimes respond with a snappy uppercut, Marciano’s lunging tactics made it difficult for Charles to establish his jab.
 Rocky’s pressure didn’t abate and he continued to brawl, forcing both men to fight for stretches with their heads only inches apart.
 This effectively neutralized both Charles’ reach advantage and his sharp defensive skills.